Compact Hermitian Young Projection Operators: Hermitian Young projection operators

-Let us now go beyond result~\eqref{eq:SpanSubspaces1}, as it can be generalized even further: Since the Hermitian operatores sum up to their Hermitian parent operators (eq.\eqref{eq:SpanSubspaces6b}), and these in turn sum to their Hermitian parent operators, the summation property necessarily holds over multiple generations.
-This statement aslo follows straight from Lemma~\ref{thm:SubspaceProjectors}, which states that the image of a Hermitian Young projection operator $P_{\Theta}$ is contained in the image of its Hermitian ancestor operator $P_{\Theta_{(m)}}$, where $m$ can be \emph{any} positive integer.
+Since the Hermitian operators sum up to their Hermitian parent operators (eq.~\eqref{eq:SpanSubspaces6b}), and these in turn sum to their Hermitian parent operators, the summation property necessarily holds over multiple generations.
+This statement also follows straight from Lemma~\ref{thm:SubspaceProjectors}, which states that the image of a Hermitian Young projection operator $P_{\Theta}$ is contained in the image of its Hermitian ancestor operator $P_{\Theta_{(m)}}$, where $m$ can be \emph{any} positive integer.
 Therefore, if $\mathcal{Y}_{\Theta,n}:=\lbrace\Theta\otimes\ybox{m}\otimes\cdots\otimes\ybox{n}\rbrace$ is the subset of $\mathcal{Y}_n$ containing all tableaux that have $\Theta\in\mathcal{Y}_{m-1}$ as their ancestor, then

 confirming eq.~\eqref{eq:Outline2}.
 For example, if $\Theta = \begin{ytableau} 1 & 2 & 3 \end{ytableau}$, then $P_{\Theta}$ can be written as a sum of the following Hermitian Young projection operators corresponding to tableaux in $\mathcal{Y}_{5}$, \ytableausetup {mathmode, boxsize=0.7em}